sokeio/cms/README.md

-# Cms is Content Management System Kit
+# sokeblog is Content Management System Kit

-Cms is a powerful and flexible Content Management System (CMS) package that provides developers with a comprehensive set of tools and functionalities to easily build and manage websites and web applications.
+sokeblog is a powerful and flexible Content Management System (CMS) package that provides developers with a comprehensive set of tools and functionalities to easily build and manage websites and web applications.
 It offers a user-friendly interface, empowering users to create, edit, and delete content effortlessly.

 ## Requirements